 - A Simple Desire for Larger Implants

-Unlike some clinics, we do NOT recommend ROUTINE replacement of every woman’s implants every 10 years.
-Instead, we are of the firm view that unless a specific problem arises, implants do not need to be routinely replaced.
+Unlike some clinics, we do NOT recommend ROUTINE replacement of all implants every 10 years.
+Instead, we are of the view that unless a specific problem arises, implants do not need to be routinely replaced.

-Nipples can present various unappealing appearances all of which can be improved with simple nipple surgery:
+Nipples can present various unappealing appearances all of which can be improved with simple nipple surgery under local anaesthesia alone: